CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Manual

 To set BSC300 up, you must download the iGPSport smartphone app and scan the QR code.
-This approach starts to be pretty much standard.
+This approach has started to become pretty standard.

 Then you pair the sensors*, and you are good to go.
 However, I always go through settings to learn more about the possibilities and adjust data fields.